techiediaries/ahmed-bouchefra/_posts/2019-11-14-angular-tutorial-example-upload-files-with-formdata-httpclient-rxjs-and-material-progressbar.md

 We’ll leave the home component for the next steps.

-## Step 5 — Adding Angular Routing
+## Angular 9 Tutorial, Step 5 — Adding Angular Routing

 After creating the Angular components, let’s add them to the Router.